datarefugephilly/workflow/docs/index.md

 #### [Seeding](seeding.md)

 Seeders canvass the resources of a given government agency, identifying important URLs.
-They identify whether those URLs can be crawled by the [Internet Archive's](http://archive.org) webcrawler.
-If the URLs are crawlable, the Seeders nominate them to the Internet Archive.
-Otherwise, they add them to the Archivers app using [the project's Chrome extension](https://chrome.google.com/webstore/detail/nominationtool/abjpihafglmijnkkoppbookfkkanklok?hl=en).
+They identify whether those URLs can be crawled by the [Internet Archive's](http://archive.org) web crawler.
+Using the [EDGI Nomination Chrome extension](https://chrome.google.com/webstore/detail/nominationtool/abjpihafglmijnkkoppbookfkkanklok?hl=en), Seeders nominate crawlable URLs to the Internet Archive or add them to the Archivers app if they require manual archiving.

 ### Path II.
 Archiving More Complex Datasets
 ### A. [Researching](researching.md)